apache/qpid-proton/examples/go/README.md

     go run receive.go -count 20 localhost:/foo localhost:/bar

-The broker and clients use the amqp port on the local host by default, to use a different address use the `-addr host:port` flag.
+The broker and clients use the standard AMQP port (5672) on the local host by default, to use a different address use the `-addr host:port` flag.

-You can mix it up by running the Go clients with the python broker:
+If you have the full proton repository checked out you can try try using the python broker with Go clients:

     python ../python/broker.py

 Or use the Go broker and the python clients:

     python ../python/simple_send.py
-    python ../python/simple_recv.py`.
+    python ../python/simple_recv.py